Ushuaia

-Ushuaia is located in a wide bay on the southern coast of Isla Grande de Tierra del Fuego, bounded on the north by the Martial mountain range and on the south by the Beagle Channel.
-It is the only municipality in the Department of Ushuaia, which has an area of 9390 km2.
-It was founded on October 12, 1884, by Augusto Lasserre and is located on the shores of the Beagle Channel surrounded by the mountain range of the Martial Glacier, in the Bay of Ushuaia.
-Besides being an administrative center, it is a light industrial port and tourist hub.
-Ushuaia is located roughly 1100 km from the Antarctic Peninsula and is one of five internationally recognized Antarctic gateway cities.
+Ushuaia is located in a wide bay on the southern coast of Isla Grande de Tierra del Fuego.
+It is bounded on the north by the Martial mountain range and on the south by the Beagle Channel.
+It is the only municipality in the Department of Ushuaia and has an area of 9390 km2.
+It was founded on 12 October 1884 by Augusto Lasserre and is located on the shores of the Beagle Channel surrounded by the mountain range of the Martial Glacier, in the Bay of Ushuaia.
+In addition to being an administrative center, it is a light industrial port and tourist destination.
+Ushuaia is located roughly 1100 km from the Antarctic Peninsula and is one of five internationally recognized Antarctic gateway cities; it is one of two South American cities with that status along with Chile's Punta Arenas.